Me & My Library

 Helping me fulfill a lifelong passion

-by M. MacDonald, about 1 month agoFor years, I have wanted to write a novel based on growing up in the 1960s in Toronto.
+by M. MacDonald, over 1 year agoFor years, I have wanted to write a novel based on growing up in the 1960s in Toronto.
 Our chaotic but seemingly perfect family was shattered when my mother died unexpectedly.
 Playing out in the background, were the constant images of change and upheaval from the late 60s which filtered through the television into our family room.
 These images and events were the backdrop of my early life, and frame my memory of my mother's death and our family's tragic circumstances.

 It's challenging to write a novel heavy on historical research without the tools to make this happen.
 The Ottawa...
 Continue reading